Introduction

 Placement and Preparation

-Choosing the Right Spot: Ensure your fire pit is placed on a non-flammable surface and away from any structures or low-hanging branches.
+Choosing the Right Spot: It’s important to place your fire pit on a non-flammable surface.
+Make sure it’s a safe distance from any structures or overhanging branches.

-Preparing the Pit: Clear any debris inside and around the pit to prevent accidental fires.
-Arrange a layer of fuel in the center, surrounded by kindling in a teepee or pyramid shape.
+Preparing the Pit: Clear away any debris around the pit to reduce fire hazards.
+Arrange a base layer of fuel in the center, surrounded by kindling set up in a teepee or pyramid shape.

 Lighting the Fire Pit